Back

 Steps to Guardianship:

-The Civil Division, Superior Court works with county surrogates in guardianship cases.
+The Civil Division, Superior Court, works with county surrogates in guardianship cases.
 The initial guardianship request is filed with the county surrogate's office.
 A Superior Court judge then hears and decides on the case.
 If incapacitation is determined, the court-appointed guardian must qualify with the county surrogate.

-Alternative to Guardianship:
+Alternatives to Guardianship:

 Supported Decision-Making: